ashishrao7/motion_contrast_3D/README.md

 To run the files execute with the following command

-'python main.py'
+`python main.py`

-To run for different object change the 'obj' and 'offset' variables in the 'main_line_scanning()' function.
-In case you are using a camera other than DAVIS346, camera dimensions can be changed by changing the 'cam_dims' variable.
+To run for different object change the `obj` and `offset` variables in the `main_line_scanning()` function in the `main.py` file.
+In case you are using a camera other than DAVIS346, camera dimensions can be changed by changing the `cam_dims` variable.
 The output is a .xyz file.
 The .xyz files can be imported in meshlab and meshed to get 3D results.

 Below are some of the results of the Implementation.